MBPN’s Fall Bus Tour in Lapeer County

 Other Previous Tours

-2021 – Hadley Farm Hop (Self-driving tour on Sept.
-25 hosted by Hadley Historical Society)
+2021 – Hadley Farm Hop (September self-driving tour hosted by Hadley Historical Society)

-2020 and Beyond – Fall Color Tour in Michigan’s Thumb (This anytime, self-driving tour with the Map-N-Tour app as your guide features 12 rural sites — working, quilt and art barns as well as museums and a farmers market.
-Get the Map-N-Tour app free from Google Play or the App Store.)
+2020 and Beyond – Fall Color Tour in Michigan’s Thumb (This anytime, self-driving tour with the Map-N-Tour app as your guide features 12 rural sites — working, quilt and art barns as well as museums and a farmers market.)

 2019 – Spring Barn Tour in Washtenaw County (Ann Arbor-based bus tour)